spinitron/custom-layout-tutorial/README.md

 - iframe
     - has custom styles to make it look good
-    - rectange height doesn't adapt to the content
     - navigating Spinitron pages is ok
+    - rectangle height doesn't adapt to the content
-    - naviagting elsewhere is weird
+    - navigating elsewhere is weird
         - https://www.kcsb.org/6080-2/
         - in an iframe

 ## Principle: CSS is powerful medicine

 http://www.csszengarden.com/

 ## Magic show 1